womanium-quantum/Womanium-Quantum-Hackathon-2022/README.md

   > Current era noisy quantum devices may be well suited to solving quantum approximate optimisation algorithms (QAOA) which are extremely relevant to real world scenarios.
 As time on a quantum computer is currently extremely expensive we find that many users are mostly interested in how much is this going to cost!
 In this project we will create and test a QAOA algorithm and analyse its accuracy as we vary the depth and complexity of the quantum circuit to estimate the usefulness of the solution vs. the overall cost for running such an algorithm.
   ### 9. Quantum Hardware Education Challenge --> *by QWorld*
   > Develop an interactive quantum hardware module for QWorld!
 QWorld currently offers the comprehensive Quantum Programming modules QBronze, QSilver and QNickel.
 In this challenge, you will expand the QWorld curriculum with an exciting interactive module on a hardware implementation of your choice: from superconducting qubits and Qiskit Metal to topological quantum computing.
+  ### 10. Predict the orbit of the James Webb space telescope with a quantum algorithm --> *by Herman Kolden*
+  > This challenge takes you from start to finish in exponentially fast quantum simulation of classical physics.
+After demonstrating a proof-of-concept implementation in python, you explore how quantum teleportation can bridge the gap to practical applications.
+Finally, your creativity is tested by sketching an end-to-end application of the circuit.
+  ### 11. Womanium Quantum & Entrepreneurship Challenge --> *by Womanium*
+  > Have an idea for an opportunity where you think quantum computing can be applied?
+Build your own team’s challenge – technical, entrepreneurial or both!
+  ### 12. Cryogenic Entrepreneurship Challenge --> *by Womanium*
+  > Dilution refrigerators (DRs) are in growing demand for ultra-low temperature measurements and the operation of superconducting quantum computers.
+Develop a Dilution-refrigerator-as-a-service business model.
+With this model, anyone who needs a DR can access it with a service model without having to buy their own DR. This would be analogous to provisioning servers on AWS Cloud Computing versus buying, owning and operating on-premise servers.
+  ### 13. Video AI Challenge --> *by Womanium*
+  > Short Description pending !!